 If you are new to houseplants, you may not have heard of Hoyas, but you have undoubtedly seen these vining plants many times!
 These houseplants have been popular for years because they are both gorgeous and hardy, and when they flower, they create a subtle, sweet fragrance.

 Whether you are attracted to the delicate hanging needle-like foliage of the Hoya linearis, or the bold and glossy leaves of the Hoya australis, every Hoya will undoubtedly add beauty and elegance to your home.

 All Hoyas are special, but there are five varieties that we feel have a particularly powerful impact.

 The Hoya kentiana is full and lush with a multitude of long variegated leaves adorned with numerous shades of pink, green, and white.
 Refrain from pruning, and this houseplant’s dense vines will lengthen and create a colorful cascade to the floor.
 This wild beauty will thrive if provided partial sunlight and a thorough watering once the top of its soil has become dry.

-Each Hoya will become a beautiful addition to any houseplant collection, and there is no doubt that those who purchase their first variety will quickly become lifelong Hoya collectors like so many other people before them.
+Each hoya will become a beautiful addition to any houseplant collection, and there is no doubt that those who purchase their first variety will quickly become lifelong hoya collectors like so many others before them.
 Choosing these five varieties, in particular, will create a balance of shapes, colors, textures, and scents that will bring beauty and elegance for years to come.

 To learn more about Wax Vine care, visit our Hoya plant care section!